 The following weighted average numbers of shares were used for computation of earnings per share:

 Basic earnings per share is calculated by dividing the net gain for the year by the weighted average shares used in the computation of basic earnings per share.
-Diluted earnings per share is calculated by dividing the net gain for the year by the weighted average shares used in the computation of diluted earnings per share.
+Diluted earnings per share is calculated

 20. RELATED PARTY TRANSACTIONS